Canon 1D Mark II vs Panasonic FZ200

 |Panasonic FZ100« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic FZ100|

 Both the 1D Mark II and the FZ200 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the FZ200 was followed by the Panasonic FZ300.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.

 Review summary: Canon 1D Mark II vs Panasonic FZ200